bneelkamal/ArtificialIntelligence/meetup-search/readme.md

 # Optimal Meetup Location Search

 This project tackles a pathfinding problem to determine the best meeting district for two friends traveling from **Pune, Maharashtra** and **Bangalore, Karnataka**.
-The solution models India's districts as a graph and compares the performance of **Greedy Best-First Search (GBFS)** and **A*** search algorithms[1].
-Each algorithm is tested with two distinct heuristics to find the meeting point that minimizes the simultaneous travel time for both friends[1][2].
+The solution models India's districts as a graph and compares the performance of **Greedy Best-First Search (GBFS)** and **A*** search algorithms.
+Each algorithm is tested with two distinct heuristics to find the meeting point that minimizes the simultaneous travel time for both friends.

 ## 1. Methodology
 The problem is modeled as a graph search where a "state" is the pair of current locations for both friends.
 The search aims to find a goal state where both friends are in the same district.